sbecker11/flock-of-postcards/README.md

 - scripted process to convert WordPress media dump xml file into a javascript file of img paths of resized local img files (not included in github) for html inclusion.
 - scripted process to convert excel jobs.xlsx spreadsheet file (included in github) into a javascript file of job objects for html inclusion.
 - right side now has fixed header and footer and an auto-scolling content.
-- click on a any postcard or underlying buisness card to add a new deleteble line item to the right column.
+- click on a any postcard or underlying buisness card to add a new deleteble resume div to the right column.

 ### version 0.3:   June 7, 2023

 - downloads bizcards from local jobs.csv file
   - BUT only works when running local instance of http-server from the version3 folder
-- click on a red-div to open a new pink line-item in the right-column
+- click on a red-div to open a new pink resume-div in the right-column

 ### version 0.2:   June 6, 2023